 Best Interests of the Child

 One of the major decisions in a divorce is the placement and custody of the children.
-If the parents are not able to come to an agreement as to this issue, the court will determine what is in the child’s or children’s best interest.
+If the parents cannot agree, the court will determine what is in the child’s or children’s best interest.

-The goal of a Michigan divorce attorney is to help parents resolve their legal issues without having to leave that decision up to the court.
-In any custody conflict, it is crucial that you not lose sight of the importance of making decisions in the best interest of your children.
-The choices you make now will affect your children’s development, as well as your relationship with them.
+The goal of a Michigan divorce attorney is to help parents resolve their legal issues without leaving that decision up to the court.
+In any custody conflict, it is crucial that you do not lose sight of the importance of making decisions in the best interest of your child or children.
+The choices you make now will affect your children’s development and your relationship with them.

 - The love, affection, and other emotional ties existing between the parties involved and the child.

 - The capacity and disposition of the parties involved to give the child love, affection, and guidance and to continue the education and raising of the child in their religion or creed, if any.

 - The capacity and disposition of the parties involved to provide the child with food, clothing, medical care or other remedial care recognized and permitted under the laws of this state in place of medical care, and other material needs.

 - The length of time the child has lived in a stable, satisfactory environment, and the desirability of maintaining continuity.

 - The permanence, as a family unit, of the existing or proposed custodial home or homes.

 - The moral fitness of the parties involved.